vietvudanh/album-chiasenhac/readme.md

 # download album from chiasenhac.vn

-Need login to download musuc quality > 128Kbps.
+Need login to download music quality > 128Kbps.
 Who listen to lower quality these days anyway?

 Set env `CSN_USERNAME`, `CS_PASSWORD` or passing as args